eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/vehicle-app-runtime/run_runtime_services_locally.md

 ## Add/Change service configuration

 The configuration for the services is defined in the file [`./AppManifest.json`](https://github.com/eclipse-velocitas/vehicle-app-python-template/blob/main/AppManifest.json).
-If you want to add new service, adapt [`./AppManifest.json`](https://github.com/eclipse-velocitas/vehicle-app-python-template/blob/main/AppManifest.json).
+If you want to add a new service, adapt [`./AppManifest.json`](https://github.com/eclipse-velocitas/vehicle-app-python-template/blob/main/AppManifest.json).
 If you want to update the version, change it within the file and re-run the runtime services by restarting the tasks or the script.

 ### Add/Change service configuration helper